ngordon68/Personal-Project-Hangman-CLI/README.md

 # Hangman Command Line interface

 # 01 OverView
-A Recreatation of the classic game of Hangman in command line interface to reinforce applying coding fundamentals
+A Recreatation of the classic game of Hangman in command line interface to reinforce applying coding fundamentals.

 ## Objectives
 - Applying the coding fundamentals to make a game
 - Testing and refinine game logic
--

 ## 🛠 Skills
 Swift

 # 02 Coding Topics
 - Classes
 - State Objects/Observable Object
 - Yelp API Intergation